How Long Do Tanning Lotions Last?

 Color

-The tanning lotion color might change over time.
-This is because the lotion would be in contact with air, and over time it might evaporate slightly, and the color might be altered because of this.
+The color of the tanning lotion may change over time.
+This is because the lotion would be in contact with air, and over time, it might evaporate slightly, altering its color.

 Consistency